 Since 1975, HESO has dedicated itself to promoting excellence in engineering, science, and mathematics at the University of New Mexico.
 We provide our members with opportunities to interact with companies and to attend various conferences that will benefit their future endeavors, in and out of college.
 In addition, we provide information regarding job opportunities, scholarships, mentoring, and community service.

 To increase and retain the number of Hispanics, and other minorities, in Engineering, Science, and Mathematics, while promoting excellence and stimulating successful partnerships with industry and the community.

-HESO is a combined student chapter of two national professional organizations since the early 1980s, Society of Mexican American Engineers & Scientists (MAES), and Society of Hispanic Professional Engineers (SHPE).
+HESO is a combined student chapter of two national professional organizations since the early 1980s, Latinos in Science and Engineering (formerly Society of Mexican American Engineers & Scientists (MAES)), and Society of Hispanic Professional Engineers (SHPE).
 Membership in our organization translates to being a student member of both MAES and SHPE.

 - The Society of Mexican American Engineers and Scientists (MAES) was founded in 1974 by a group of professional engineers, for the purpose of advancing Mexican-Americans in the engineering and scientific fields.
 MAES is a national non-profit organization with professional and student chapters throughout the United States and Mexico.
 The primary mission of the Society is on of the image development.
 Firstly, by projecting the positive image of our members through their accomplishments, MAES will achieve its underlying mission, which is to eradicate the stereotypic perception that society has had of Mexican-Americans.
 Secondly, by providing a networking and nurturing environment to develop their professional image, its members have opportunities to develop and hone their leadership, communication, management, and technical skills.